Kitware/SMTK/smtk/mesh/Tasks.md

   cellSet.AllCellsOfType( smtk::mesh::Dims3 );
 ```

 3. Ability to walk the mesh in some manner.

-This decomposes int
+4. Ability to get and set the names for meshCollections and specific meshes

+5. Ability to query Collection based on a UUID

 ##IO##